-CloudSigma is excited to sponsor this year’s Earth Observation Exploitation Platform Hackathon!
+CloudSigma is very happy to sponsor this year’s Earth Observation Exploitation Platform Hackathon!
 The Open Geospatial Consortium (OGC), the European Space Agency (ESA), and Natural Resources Canada (NRCan) have come together to search for participants that would build on the results from the recently concluded Testbed-13 initiative and pave the way for Tested-14 and subsequent initiatives in the context of deployment and execution of applications in cloud environments.

 The Hackathon started with a Kickoff Workshop Event on the 22nd of March in Orleans, France.
 This year’s event is executed under the OGC Innovation Program that provides a collaborative agile process for solving geospatial challenges.
 For more information about this year’s Earth Observation Exploitation Platform Hackathon, you can review the full program here.
 At the end, participants will enjoy a Demonstration Workshop (@ ESOC Darmstadt) with free beer and pizza!
-The results will be announced in the form of an Engineering Report on May 31, 2018.
+After that, the results will be announced in the form of an Engineering Report on May 31, 2018.

 CloudSigma is happy to sponsor this year’s Hackathon and provide participants with its services including: